 f.
-Ability to sue is only of value if the at fault person has adequate insurance or money If you sue and are awarded a large settlement, you may not be able to collect, particularly if the at fault party has only plate insurance (\$200,000 liability) and no major assets.
+Ability to sue is only of value if the at fault person has adequate insurance or money g.
+Other insurance important

+If you sue and are awarded a large settlement, you may not be able to collect, particularly if the at fault party has only plate insurance (\$200,000 liability) and no major assets.
 You may be able to collect over time or garnishee wages, and certain types of extension coverage which you can purchase may cover the shortfall.